Inglewood Council OKs plan to relocate businesses ahead of new Metro connector

 The relocation plan is expected to cost $12 million, a figure that does not include the price of purchasing the properties.

-Construction on the people mover is expected to begin next year and should be complete in time for the 2028 Summer Olympics.
+Construction on the people mover is expected to begin next year and should be completed in time for the 2028 Summer Olympics.